 11. Density: Definition, Formula & Practice Problems

-In this lesson you will learn about density, how to density can be calculated from mass and volume, and that density of substances are constant.
+In this lesson, you will learn about density, the way in which density can be calculated from mass and volume, and that density of substances are constant.
 You will get to calculate densities of various materials in different situations.

 12. Glycosidic Bond: Definition & Formation

 In this lesson, we'll learn what glyosidic bonds are and how they form.We'll see that glycosidic bonds come in different types (O-linked and N-linked), and examples of each will be given.
 Lastly, we'll learn where glycosidic bonds are commonly found in living organisms.